oceanbase/oceanbase/tools/docker/standalone/README.md

 boot success!
 ```

+After started, there is an oceanbase instance.
+You can connect to the oceanbase by root user without password.

 ## Connect to an OceanBase instance

 oceanbase-ce image contains obclient (OceanBase Database client) and the default connection script `ob-mysql`.